Dates in SQL

 SELECT DATE_FORMAT(your_timestamp_column, '%m/%d/%Y %h:%i %p') AS formatted_timestamp FROM your_table;

-In Postgresql and Oracle, one can use to_char
+In Postgresql and Oracle, one can use to_char to format dates.

 Different date formats: